 MELIA BY MIELS D’ANICET

 Handcrafted with sustainable material.
-Meticulously handcrafted in our atelier, Mélia products are made from ingredients requiring the least possible amount of processing, certified organic, raw if possible, edible, and with easily recognizable names
+Meticulously handcrafted in our atelier, Mélia products are made from ingredients requiring the least possible amount of processing, certified organic, raw if possible, edible, and with easily recognizable names.

 THE BEEHIVE PHARMACY

 The beehive is generous by nature, offering a natural pharmacy.
 Pure and wild, rich and beneficial, honey is a natural ally of the skin, a beauty care essential.
 With its natural honey-fragrance and its beautiful golden hue, beeswax is a remarkable silky protector.
-The beehive’s natural shield, propolis, hcollected by the bees on tree buds, is antibacterial and healing.
+The beehive’s natural shield, propolis, collected by the bees on tree buds, is antibacterial and healing.